aniruddhtilak/Class_objects/README.md

 3. End of the program.

-**B.Age calculator-** calculate a person's age based on their date of birth and the current date.
+**B. Age calculator-** calculate a person's age based on their date of birth and the current date.
 Algorithm:

 1. Create a class named 'calender':